Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: Design for Ideal Security

 \subsubsection{Estimating Marginal Cost of Attentiveness}

-We can approximate $c_m$ by considering the publicly available data regarding the monthly operational costs of running validator nodes for various prominent Optimistic Rollups.
+We can approximate $c_m$ by considering the publicly available data regarding the monthly operational costs of running validator nodes for various ORUs.
 These costs typically encompass server instance specifications (CPU, RAM) and storage requirements.
-For instance, Table~\ref{tab:validator_costs} outlines the required specifications and estimated operational costs for full nodes of three representative Optimistic Rollups.
+For instance, Table~\ref{tab:validator_costs} outlines the required specifications and estimated operational costs for full nodes of three representative ORUs.

 Based on these figures, it is reasonable to estimate that the monthly operational cost for a validator node performing diligent verification could broadly range from approximately \$200 to \$600.
 Given this potential range, and adopting a deliberately pessimistic (or perhaps, realistically cautious) stance on operational expenditures for Optimistic Rollups, we set a representative monthly cost of \textbf{\$600 per validator instance} for our analysis.
 This higher estimate robustly covers the active validation tasks a lazy validator might avoid.